jdcloudcom/en/documentation/Marketplace/Marketplace/ISV/Management-Backstage/Insert/Image-Safe-Standard.md

-# Image from third party production specifications
+# Image from Third Party Production Specifications

-1. System component security
+1. System Component Security
 1.1 Basic requirements
 a) No pirated or cracked programs are allowed